Money in Belarus

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Consumer prices rose 0.07% from the previous month in July, which was below the 0.65% increase seen in June..
+Consumer prices rose 0.72% from the previous month in May, slowing down from the 1.57% increase logged in April.